Noel-Veron/Noel-Veron-s-Data-Analytics-Portfolio/README.md

 * **Optimizing Contact Methods:** The analysis revealed that a higher number of subscribers were acquired through cellular mode of contact.
 It was evident that reaching out to customers with 1 to 5 calls was the sweet spot.
 Therefore, I recommended limiting the number of calls to a maximum of three for optimal results.

 * **Consistency in Marketing Efforts:** An interesting finding was the importance of maintaining a consistent volume of calls each month.
-By targeting approximately 6,000 calls per month, primarily via cellular devices, and leveraging the current conversion rate of 8.877%, the bank could potentially sign up close to 5,700 subscribers for their new policy.
+By targeting approximately 6,000 calls per month, primarily via cellular devices, and leveraging the current conversion rate of 8.877%, the bank could potentially sign up close to 5,700 subscribers for their new policy which is about 22% growth.
 This data-driven approach ensures a more predictable outcome.

 * **Loan Types and Customer Loyalty:** I observed that customers with both personal and home loans showed lower interest in subscribing to a new policy.
 The analysis suggested that the bank should focus its efforts on audiences with either no loans or home loans for better campaign performance.
 Additionally, loyal and long-standing customers displayed a higher conversion rate for the new policy, emphasizing the importance of nurturing existing client relationships.